j3k00/static-waf/README.md

 GCC version | 7.4.0

 ## Setup the environment
-In the following paraghaps there are all the instructions to setup the environment:
+In the following paragraphs there are all the instructions to setup the environment:
 1. Download and install OS
 2. Install Modsecurity
 3. Set the OWASP CRS